santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Media Upgrade Automation Feature.md

 This feature automatically searches for better quality versions of movies and TV shows you already have in order to improve your media library quality over time.

-Radarr and Sonarr already download media based on your quality preferences, but they have a limitation: they only search "forward."
+Radarr and Sonarr monitor for upgrades through RSS feeds, but this has a critical limitation: RSS feeds only show what's new.
 This means:

+- RSS feeds display releases from the last few hours, not older content
-- If you change your quality settings today, they won't re-check movies you downloaded last month
+- If you change your quality settings today, RSS won't show releases from last month that now match your criteria
-- If you add a new indexer, they won't search it for upgrades to existing media
+- If you add a new indexer, its RSS feed won't include its back catalog
-- If better releases become available later, they won't know unless you manually search
+- If a better release appears months after initial download, it only shows in RSS briefly

-This feature forces Radarr and Sonarr to look again at your existing media and search for upgrades.
+Without manual intervention, these upgrade opportunities are permanently missed once they scroll off the RSS feed.
+This feature forces Radarr and Sonarr to actively search their indexers' full catalogs for upgrades, not just wait for them to appear in RSS.

 ## How It Works

-### The Basic Process

 The feature works like a human clicking "search" on every movie or show, but with smart filtering and tracking: